Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

-The development of operator learning architectures is strongly influenced by the analysis of linear differential equations.
-However, the theoretical foundations solely shaped the design of the neural architecture, which is geared towards approximating non-linear operators.
-In contrast, Koopman operator theory (\secref{sec:lvm}) exclusively addresses dynamical systems represented by linear operators. \citet{gin2021deepgreen} demonstrated the close ties between operator learning and Koopman theory by proposing to learn latent representations of input and solution spaces, facilitating the approximation of Green's function (\eqref{eq:no_greens_function}) for the solution of linear PDEs.
+\citet{gin2021deepgreen} demonstrated the close ties between operator learning and Koopman theory by proposing to learn latent representations of input and solution spaces, facilitating the approximation of Green's function (\eqref{eq:no_greens_function}) for the solution of linear PDEs.
 For discretizations $\mU$ and $\mF$ of $\vu(\vx)$ and $\vf(\vx)$ respectively, they propose learning embeddings $\vu_\vphi = \vphi_\vtheta(\mU)$ and $\vf_\vpsi = \vpsi_\vtheta(\mF)$ such that $\mL \vu_\vphi = \vf_\vpsi$.
 Solving the PDE in this embedding space is simply $\mU = \vphi_\vtheta^{-1}(\mL^{-1}\vpsi_\vtheta(\mF))$, providing $\vphi$ and $\vpsi$ can be learned.
 The subsequent section will discuss the notion of learning effective representations for dynamical systems and the extension of linear dynamical systems theory to nonlinear operators through observable functions.